noahshinn/llm-chat/README.md

-# LLM in your terminal
+# LLM

+Simple utility to ask questions to an llm without leaving your terminal.
+Named llm-chat for a lack of a better name.

 ## To run